Alan Johnson: Early life

-Born in London on 17 May 1950, the son of Stephen and Lillian Johnson, he was orphaned at the age of 13 when his mother died, his father having previously abandoned the family, forcing his sister Linda to become the primary care-giver and breadwinner.
+Alan Arthur Johnson was born on 17 May 1950 in Paddington, London, the son of Stephen and Lillian Johnson.
+He was orphaned at the age of 13 when his mother died, his father having previously abandoned the family, forcing his sister Linda to become the primary care-giver and breadwinner.
 Soon after this, they moved to a council flat in Pitt House, Battersea, immediately adjacent to the Winstanley and York Estates, a traumatic change from their previous address in Notting Hill.
 Johnson describes how he and his sister faced hostility from neighbouring tenants, who were resentful because others (perceived by them as more deserving) were unable to obtain council housing at this time.
 This meant that their flat was often broken into and targeted for vandalism.
 Linda, herself aged only 16 at that time, has since been recognised as the hero of Johnson's 2013 memoir This Boy: A Memoir of a Childhood.

 Johnson passed the eleven-plus exam and attended Sloane Grammar school in Chelsea, now part of Pimlico Academy, and left school at the age of 15.
 He then worked at Tesco before becoming a postman at 18.
 He was interested in music and joined two pop music bands.
 Johnson joined the Union of Communication Workers, becoming a branch official.
 He joined the Labour Party in 1971 and has described his views at the time as democratic socialist, having drawn ideological inspiration from studying George Orwell's Nineteen Eighty-Four in school, although he also considered himself a Marxist ideologically aligned with the Communist Party of Great Britain.
 A full-time union official from 1987, he became General Secretary of the union in 1992.

 Before entering parliament Johnson was a member of Labour's National Executive Committee.
-During this time he was the only major union leader to support the abolition of Clause IV.
+During this time, he was the only major union leader to support the abolition of Clause IV.